industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ## Installation

-Import both app files into your app catalog of your Industrial Edge Management and start the installation:
+Download the app from the Siemens HUB and then import both app files into your app catalog of your Industrial Edge Management and start the installation:
 1. Login on the IEM where you control your IED.
 2. Go to the catalog.
 3. Import the application.